suatatan/suatatan.github.io/_posts/2016-01-01-google-spreadsheet-query-function-makes-your.md

 ---
+categories:
+- genel
+date: 2016-01-01
 layout: post
-title: "Google Spreadsheet Query Function Makes your Spreadsheets DB which SQL-ready"
-date: 2016-01-01
-categories:
-  - "genel"
 tags:
+- computer
+- english
-  - "computer"
+- excel
-  - "excel"
+- googleapp
-  - "googleapp"
+- googledocs
-  - "googledocs"
+- googledrive
-  - "googledrive"
+- longread
+title: Google Spreadsheet Query Function Makes your Spreadsheets DB which SQL-ready
 ---

 When you want to make complex queries over Excel sheet that is almost impossible.
 Yet by Google Docs Spreadsheet Query() function you  can write SQL and retrieve whatever you want.